The team at Newborn Screening Ontario (NSO) is made up of several dedicated clinical, laboratory, and administrative

 Medical Laboratory Technicians

-The Medical Laboratory Technicians at Newborn Screening Ontario are responsible for the preanalytical processing of samples and for providing support to the technologists and other NSO team members to ensure the smooth functioning of the laboratory.
+The medical laboratory technicians at NSO are responsible for the preanalytical processing of samples and for providing support to the technologists and other NSO team members to ensure the smooth functioning of the laboratory.
 The team is comprised of six technicians, each of whom brings with them an extensive background from various laboratory settings.

 They provide administrative support for the leadership team and the operations of the department, which includes coordinating special projects, symposiums and much more.
 They can be reached through the main NSO line at 613-738-3222.

 Data Management Team